LukaszMoskala/scedit/README.md

 `scedit get testshare.path` prints value of `testshare.path` to STDOUT.
 Works in scripts, but probably isn't usefull

+`scedit get shares` lists all shares

+`scedit get sharename` lists all keys in share

 `scedit script=testscript` executes commands from file `testscript`
 # smb.conf in non-default location